Garden Maze Planning Checklist

-- Plant costs: Boxwood and yew are premium; privet and hornbeam are lower cost.
+- Plant costs: Boxwood and yew are premium choices, while privet and hornbeam can lower initial cost.

-- Timeline: Hedges often need 2–4 years to reach full height.
+- Timeline: Many hedge mazes need two to five years to reach full screening height.

 Classic Hedge Maze Layout Patterns